jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Mr. Webb looks at the cliff face, as they all start to climb it.

-Mary says, "Careful gentlemen.
-We'll be nearing a very large precipice."
+Mary says, "Careful, gentlemen.
+The precipice is closer than it looks."

 Three people dig.